yyasha/raspberrypi_router/README.md

 > replace eth0 with your interface
 > Replace /opt/nginxdpi/bin/openresty and /opt/nginxdpi/cfg/nginx.conf to your path

-edit scripts/startTor.sh, startUserTor.sh and scripts/startGlobalTor.sh:
+edit scripts/Masking.sh, scripts/startDefaultIptables.sh, scripts/startTor.sh, startUserTor.sh and scripts/startGlobalTor.sh:
 > replace 9040 with your TransPort

-edit scripts/startDefaultIptables.sh:
 > replace eth0 with your interface

 edit DPI/nginx.conf: